 Yes.
 We test the quality of terminals connection with an impedance test every 60 sec

-The passage from one stage of the battery charging is not determined by timing but rather from voltage and current measurements.
+The passage from one stage of the battery charging is not determined by timing but rather by voltage and current measurements.

 Recovery: stimulate the batteries with current pulses until the voltage does not exceed the threshold of 18V.

-Charge-boost/absorption: the condition is terminated when the current absorbed by the batteries falls below 1/8 of the set from Charging Current Level (time out of 15 hour and a minimum of 1 minut period).
+Charge-boost/absorption: the condition is terminated when the current absorbed by the batteries fall below 1/8 of the set from Charging Current Level (time out of 15 hours and a minimum of 1 minutes period).

 Trickle/Float: he returns to the Boost Charge closing the pins of Fast Charge Enable (pos.6) or when the battery voltage falls below 24V and the current absorbed by the batteries is greater than ¼ of the set from Charging Current Level.

-The “battery startup” means that the device can drive the output load also without input Mains but only with battery connected; by Push-Bottom in the Front Panel of the device or by external Push-Bottom mounted in the Panel by RTCONN connector.
-For all information please see the Power Point updated of the DC-UPS (http://www.adelsystem.com/en/download.php?id=515 page 13 -14) .
+The “battery startup” means that the device can drive the output load also without input Mains but only with a battery connected; by Push-Bottom in the Front Panel of the device or by external Push-Bottom mounted in the Panel by RTCONN connector.

 CBI2410A and CBI485A: Without “battery startup” (Jumper in position 5 for Boost or Trickle Charge)